plone/sphinxtheme.plone/README.rst

     # Activate the theme like this:
     html_theme = 'plone_org_4'

 Additional switches for the theme, see detailed documentation.
+For the current docs.plone.org, **always** set the following (this should be done in the conf.py of the related papyrus branch):

+always_show_version_switcher = True
+always_show_language_switcher = True
+selected_version = *the version of the docs that should come preselected in the dropdown, so 5, 4 or 3*

 Available Themes
 ----------------